 This course is for freshman or sophomore Honors students who are thinking of careers at the intersection of life sciences, statistics, and/or computer science, particularly students who are considering majoring in Genetics.
 The course fulfills the laboratory requirement for the Genetics major.

 Students must be in their first or second year at Rutgers in an approved Honors program (e.g., the Honors College or the SAS Honors Program).
-General Biology I (01:119:115) and be at least co-registered for General Biology II (01:119:116)) or have placed out of these two courses (e.g., through AP credit or approved transfer credit).
+General Biology I (01:119:115) and be at least co-registered for General Biology II (01:119:116) or have placed out of these two courses (e.g., through AP credit or approved transfer credit).